GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/tutorial.md

 test     us-central1  1.17.17-gke.2800  35.188.180.217  n1-standard-2  1.17.17-gke.2800  3          RUNNING
 ```

+Click **Next** to proceed.

+## Create tutorial environment
 You're now ready to begin configuring Cloud Deploy.
-Click the Next button below to proceed.

-## Creating Your Cloud Deploy Environment

-This tutorial focuses on core concepts and tooling of Cloud Deploy.
-The primary commands you'll be using are:
+This tutorial focuses on the core concepts and tooling of Cloud Deploy.
+The primary commands you'll be using are below.

 <!-- TODO: update this list of commands -->
 Resource  | Commands